sisatech/vorteil-documentation/doc/getting-started/quick-start/connect_to_vorteil_marketplace/README.md

 $ vorteil repositories connect marketplace https://marketplace.vorteil.io
 ```
 #### Studio
 By clicking the blue '+' icon.
-A modal shall appear on your screen to allow you to add a repository to connect to.
+A modal will open, allowing you to add a repository to connect to.

 ![Connect Repository Image](https://storage.googleapis.com/vorteil-dl/assets/documentation/marketplace-repo.png "Connect Repository")